 However, all outlets for true creativity or financial independence seemed closed to me.
-I ran against one wall and then another.
+I ran up against one wall and then another.
 My life was full of bizarre happenstance and complications.
 The harder I tried to seek employment or just sit down in my craft room and work, the more things got in the way or went wrong.
-Even though I have long known better, I spent a lot of mental energy worrying and brooding.
+Even though I have long known better, I spent a great deal of mental energy worrying and brooding.

 There was a time in my life when I always told the Truth, to myself and to others.
-I do not lie now, but I learned to keep my mouth shut, to evade and circumvent.
+I do not lie now, but I have learned to keep my mouth shut, to evade and circumvent.
 There was a time when I was utterly Fearless.
 Now mild fear and anxiety pervade my life.
 Instead of being afraid of death or illness as so many are, I am mortally afraid that I will not be good enough, wise enough or brave enough to do all this again.

-The judgment and pettiness which I have battled but still experienced these past few years—and also guilt, responsibility, regret, anger and jealousy.
+The judgment and pettiness I have battled but still experienced these past few years—and also guilt, responsibility, regret, anger and jealousy.
 On the other hand, I need to cleanse myself of feeling sorry for myself or others, of the need for attention, of clinging to people, places or things.
 In the final reckoning, to achieve Freedom in this world we must give up Everything, trusting implicitly that what we really need will return to us on its own.